abhishektha/dissertation/content/02Background.md

 ## MK III Ambulation Performance
 The MK III spacesuit has been used to experimentally study suited effects on ambulation due to the Z2's relative novelty.
 In the EVA Walkback Test (EWT), six male subjects were tested with the MK III spacesuit on a treadmill to explore the effects of the MK III spacesuit's weight on planetary ambulation in Lunar (1/6g) and Martian (3/8g) gravity levels.
-Subjects were tested in three conditions: unsuited and offloaded to selected gravity level; unsuited and offloaded to selected gravity level with the suit weight matched; and suited while offloaded to selected gravity level[@Norcross2009].
+Subjects were tested in three conditions: unsuited and offloaded to selected gravity level; unsuited and offloaded to selected gravity level with the suit weight matched; and suited while offloaded to selected gravity level [@Norcross2009].
-This allowed for analyis of suit weight separately from other suit design factors on the metabolic cost of suited ambulation.
+This allowed for analysis of suit weight separately from other suit design factors on the metabolic cost of suited ambulation.
 Subjects were tested at three speeds above and three speeds below their walk-run transition speed.
 All subjects also did a 1G baseline unsuited trial and a 10 km suited lunar ambulation.
 A follow-on integrated suit test (IST) examined the effects of  varied suit mass, gravity, and on metabolic cost and kinematics on Lunar suited gait [@Norcross2010] with similar conditions while varying suit pressure and mass.
+These and similar tests provide insight into how the MK III's design factors affect suited ambulatory performance.

 ### Cost of Transport Factors

 Metabolic cost of transport, a measure of how much energy the body is exerting during ambulation calculated through direct calorimetry [@Kenny2017], was collected in these tests across a variety of conditions.
 Metabolic cost is a direct measure of how hard the body is working to move in the spacesuit.
 Previous studies have shown that the metabolic cost of transport decreases with gravity [@Grabowski2005].
 Findings from the EWT and IST were consistent with these previous findings [@Norcross2009;@Norcross2010].